deamorim2/sdbs/EN-US/spatial_joins_advanced.rst

   ORDER BY graduate_pct DESC
   LIMIT 10;

-Note that the query takes longer to run now, because the :command:`ST_Centroid` function  has to be run on every census tract.
+Note that the query takes longer to run now, because the ST_Centroid_ function  has to be run on every census tract.

 ::